Increase Stability of Wind Turbines

 Vertical axis multi-stage wind turbine generator with reduced counter-torque wind pressure and improved stability for high wind speeds.
 The turbine has multiple stages of rotor blades mounted vertically between conical guide plates.
 Each rotor blade has a ball-netted wind hole that can open or close depending on wind direction.
 When the blade is accelerating into the wind, the hole opens to increase blade speed.
 When the blade is decelerating, the hole closes.
 This allows higher blade speeds and reduces counter-torque force compared to fixed wind holes.
 The turbine also has reinforcing poles between the guide plates to withstand high winds.

-5. Sliding Pad Mechanism for Preventing Rotor-Stator Contact in Wind Turbines
+4. Sliding Pad Mechanism for Rotor-Stator Contact Prevention in Wind Turbine Generators

 Siemens Gamesa Renewable Energy A/S, 2024